Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Operator will manage:

-- Static infrastructure resources creation, such as namespaces or service accounts will be delegated to the [CVO](https://github.com/openshift/cluster-version-operator).
+- Dynamic provider resources, such as `Deployments`.
 - Operator will populate, create and manage the cloud-specific set of `Deployments`, based on the selected `platform` in the `Infrastructure` resource.
 - `Deployments`, provisioned by the operator will run the pods on the `control-plane` nodes, and will tolerate `cloudprovider.kubernetes.io/uninitialized` and `node-role.kubernetes.io/master` taints.
+They will run at least `2` replicas of the `CCM` pods with anti-affinity settings to prevent scheduling on the same machine and allow some fault-tolerance.
 - The `--cloud-provider` and the `--cloud-config` arguments will be populated using existing `library-go` based implementation from the [cluster-kube-controller-manager-operator](https://github.com/openshift/cluster-kube-controller-manager-operator/blob/990ea3f2ace13be6579c00a889842c3f5d3e756a/pkg/operator/configobservation/configobservercontroller/observe_config_controller.go#L82-L85) to share a common approach with the bootstrap specific static-pod configuration.
 - Operator will own a `cluster-operator` resource, which will report the readiness of all workloads at post-install phase.
 The conditions reported will help other dependent components, such as [openshift-ingress](https://github.com/openshift/cluster-ingress-operator).
 - Operator will be built with consideration for potential future implementations of hybrid OpenShift clusters which support multiple cloud providers simultaneously (ie ensure resources created for each provider by the operator do not clash with resources for other providers)

+*Note: static resource creation is delegated to CVO (SA, RBAC, etc.)*

 #### CVO managemnet

-The operator image will be build and included in every release payload, and expected to be deployed and running at kuberentes operators level ([10-29](https://github.com/openshift/cluster-version-operator/blob/34010292c3abd2582b687e9c0ef76c5924998f39/docs/dev/operators.md#how-do-i-get-added-as-a-special-run-level)) right after the `kube-controller-manager-operator` at runlevel [25](https://github.com/openshift/cluster-kube-controller-manager-operator/tree/master/manifests).
+The operator image will be build and included in every release payload, and expected to be deployed and running at kubernetes operators level ([10-29](https://github.com/openshift/cluster-version-operator/blob/34010292c3abd2582b687e9c0ef76c5924998f39/docs/dev/operators.md#how-do-i-get-added-as-a-special-run-level)) right after the `kube-controller-manager-operator` at runlevel [25](https://github.com/openshift/cluster-kube-controller-manager-operator/tree/master/manifests).

 Proposed `CCMO` manifests runlevel is `26`.